QMCPACK/qmcpack/docs/installation.rst

   ::

     QE_BIN                 Location of Quantum ESPRESSO binaries including pw2qmcpack.x QMC_DATA               Specify data directory for QMCPACK performance and integration tests QMC_INCLUDE            Add extra include paths
     QMC_EXTRA_LIBS         Add extra link libraries
     QMC_BUILD_STATIC       ON/OFF(default).
 Add -static flags to build QMC_SYMLINK_TEST_FILES Set to zero to require test files to be copied.
 Avoids space saving default use of symbolic links for test files.
 Useful if the build is on a separate filesystem from the source, as required on some HPC systems.
-    QMC_VERBOSE_CONFIGURATION Print additional information during cmake configuration including details of which tests are enabled.

 - BLAS/LAPACK related